Astatine: Compounds

-The formation of an astatine compound with hydrogen – usually referred to as hydrogen astatide – was noted by the pioneers of astatine chemistry.
+The formation of an astatine compound with hydrogen—usually referred to as hydrogen astatide—was noted by the pioneers of astatine chemistry.
 As mentioned, there are grounds for instead referring to this compound as astatine hydride.
-It is easily oxidized; acidification by dilute nitric acid gives the At^{0} or At^{+} forms, and the subsequent addition of silver(I) may only partially, at best, precipitate astatine as silver(I) astatide (AgAt).
+It is easily oxidized; acidification by dilute nitric acid gives the At^{0}| or At+ forms, and the subsequent addition of silver(I) may only partially, at best, precipitate astatine as silver(I) astatide (AgAt).
 Iodine, in contrast, is not oxidized, and precipitates readily as silver(I) iodide.

 Astatine is known to bind to boron, carbon, and nitrogen.
 Various boron cage compounds have been prepared with At–B bonds, these being more stable than At–C bonds.
-Astatine can replace a hydrogen atom in benzene to form astatobenzene C_{6}H_{5}At; this may be oxidized to C_{6}H_{5}AtCl_{2} by chlorine.
-By treating this compound with an alkaline solution of hypochlorite, C_{6}H_{5}AtO_{2} can be produced.
-The dipyridine-astatine(I) cation, [At(C_{5}H_{5}N)_{2}]^{+}, forms ionic compounds with perchlorate (a non-coordinating anion) and with nitrate, [At(C_{5}H_{5}N)_{2}]NO_{3}.
+Astatine can replace a hydrogen atom in benzene to form astatobenzene C6H5At; this may be oxidized to C6H5AtCl2 by chlorine.
+By treating this compound with an alkaline solution of hypochlorite, C6H5AtO2 can be produced.
+The dipyridine-astatine(I) cation, [At(C5H5N)2]+, forms ionic compounds with perchlorate (a non-coordinating anion) and with nitrate, [At(C5H5N)2]NO3.
 This cation exists as a coordination complex in which two dative covalent bonds separately link the astatine(I) centre with each of the pyridine rings via their nitrogen atoms.

-With oxygen, there is evidence of the species AtO^{−} and AtO^{+} in aqueous solution, formed by the reaction of astatine with an oxidant such as elemental bromine or (in the last case) by sodium persulfate in a solution of perchloric acid.
-The species previously thought to be AtO2- has since been determined to be AtO(OH)2-, a hydrolysis product of AtO^{+} (another such hydrolysis product being AtOOH).
-The well characterized AtO3- anion can be obtained by, for example, the oxidation of astatine with potassium hypochlorite in a solution of potassium hydroxide.
-Preparation of lanthanum triastatate La(AtO_{3})_{3}, following the oxidation of astatine by a hot Na_{2}S_{2}O_{8} solution, has been reported.
-Further oxidation of AtO3-, such as by xenon difluoride (in a hot alkaline solution) or periodate (in a neutral or alkaline solution), yields the perastatate ion AtO4-; this is only stable in neutral or alkaline solutions.
+With oxygen, there is evidence of the species AtO- and AtO+ in aqueous solution, formed by the reaction of astatine with an oxidant such as elemental bromine or (in the last case) by sodium persulfate in a solution of perchloric acid.
+The species previously thought to be AtO_{2}- has since been determined to be AtO(OH)_{2}-, a hydrolysis product of AtO+ (another such hydrolysis product being AtOOH).
+The well characterized AtO_{3}- anion can be obtained by, for example, the oxidation of astatine with potassium hypochlorite in a solution of potassium hydroxide.
+Preparation of lanthanum triastatate La(AtO3)3, following the oxidation of astatine by a hot Na2S2O8 solution, has been reported.
+Further oxidation of AtO_{3}-, such as by xenon difluoride (in a hot alkaline solution) or periodate (in a neutral or alkaline solution), yields the perastatate ion AtO_{4}-; this is only stable in neutral or alkaline solutions.
 Astatine is also thought to be capable of forming cations in salts with oxyanions such as iodate or dichromate; this is based on the observation that, in acidic solutions, monovalent or intermediate positive states of astatine coprecipitate with the insoluble salts of metal cations such as silver(I) iodate or thallium(I) dichromate.

-Astatine may form bonds to the other chalcogens; these include S_{7}At^{+} and At(CSN)2- with sulfur, a coordination selenourea compound with selenium, and an astatine–tellurium colloid with tellurium.
+Astatine may form bonds to the other chalcogens; these include S7At+ and At(CSN)_{2}- with sulfur, a coordination selenourea compound with selenium, and an astatine–tellurium colloid with tellurium.